Man dies after being shot by Atlanta Police at Wendy's drive-thru

 Late Saturday morning, Brown told 11Alive News that he had spoken to Atlanta Police Chief Erika Shields about the shooting and how it had occurred.

-Brown says that Chief Shields told him that Brown had been shot in the back and the buttocks.
+Brown said that Chief Shields told him that Brown had been shot in the back and the buttocks.

 In a statement early Saturday afternoon, Fulton County District Attorney Paul Howard said that his office has already launched its own independent investigation of the shooting incident.